Standing Up for Social Security & Medicare

 Some in Washington say we can no longer afford to keep our promise, and that we need to scrap these programs on which so many seniors rely.
 I strongly disagree, and I’m working to strengthen Social Security and extend its solvency without jeopardizing benefits.
 And I’m fighting for reforms to Medicare that bring down costs, improve delivery of care, and eliminate fraud and abuse–again, without cutting benefits for our seniors.

-The Rhode Island seniors I have heard from at my community dinners and at senior centers around the State are very concerned about what would happen if their benefits were cut.
+The Rhode Island seniors I have heard from at my community dinners and at senior centers around the state are deeply concerned about what would happen if their benefits were cut.
 That’s why I’m standing up against efforts to balance the budget on the backs of Social Security and Medicare beneficiaries.

 Here are some of the ways I’m working to keep Social Security and Medicare secure for Rhode Island seniors:

-I was proud to have helped lead the successful fight in the health care reform law to end the costly Medicare Part D prescription drug “doughnut hole.”
-Prescriptions are often among the costliest items in a senior’s budget.
-I am a cosponsor of the Medicare Prescription Drug Savings and Choice Act, which would authorize Medicare to use its broad purchasing power to negotiate lower prices directly with drug companies, saving up to $24 billion annually.
-I am also a cosponsor of the Medicare Drug Savings Act, which eliminates a sweetheart deal for brand-name drug manufacturers that allows them to charge higher prices for millions of low-income enrollees in the Medicare Part D program.
-This would save Medicare $112 billion over ten years.
+I was proud to have helped lead the successful fight to close the Medicare Part D prescription drug “doughnut hole” that forced seniors to pay the full cost for their prescriptions.
+I have cosponsored of the Medicare Prescription Drug Savings and Choice Act, which would require that Medicare offer at least one prescription drug benefit plan directly to beneficiaries.
+The bill would also allow seniors to bypass the confusing process of selecting among private insurance plans and sign up with Medicare directly.
+I have also cosponsored the Medicare Drug Savings Act, which eliminates a sweetheart deal for brand-name drug manufacturers that allows them to charge higher prices for millions of low-income enrollees in the Medicare Part D program.
+This change is estimated to save taxpayers $141 billion over ten years.

 Preventing Fraud and Abuse